Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * Site admin should have access to all project properties not only via database backend, but also via gitorious frontend - this could be accomplished with an impersonate user option, realized like e.g. in bugzilla.
 * API
 * I am getting swamped by merge request-emails of a project I'm just partly involved with and therefor it would be nice to have a per-group option to receive emails from clone/merge-requests.
+* Cloned projects should do a nightly fetch-pack.
+Imagine me creating a clone on the site, I download it and weeks later want to merge with upstream.
+I need to download the diffs from the original project.
+Thats fine.
+Then I merge locally and to my surprise I need to upload all those objects again (slow!).
+What about a nightly fetch pack so the server already has those objects.